mariope/RBarchart/README.md

 - **setAPIkey** to set the Barchart API key and define if it is premium API.

-- **getQuote** The getQuote API is used to request price data, either real-time, delayed or end-of-day, by symbol on stocks, indexes, mutual funds, ETFs, futures, foreign exchange, or cryptocurrencies.

 - **GetHistory** The getHistory API is used to request historical time series data on stocks, indexes, mutual funds, ETFs, futures, foreign exchange, or cryptocurrencies.
 Historical data is available as tick, minute bars or end-of-day data.

+- **getSymbolLookUp** The getSymbolLookUp API provides a list of all instruments based on the keyword being passed.

+- **getQuote** The getQuote API is used to request price data, either real-time, delayed or end-of-day, by symbol on stocks, indexes, mutual funds, ETFs, futures, foreign exchange, or cryptocurrencies.

 - **getQuoteEod** The getQuoteEod API is used to request end-of-day price data, by combined exchange and symbol, on stocks, indexes, mutual funds, ETFs, futures, foreign exchange, or cryptocurrencies.
 Historical data is available as tick, minute bars or end-of-day data.